PlaysportsGroup/docker-php/README.md

 opcache is enabled by default!

-For local development I recommend mounting a new php .ini file to disable opcache.
+For local development I recommend mounting a new php .ini file to explicitly disable opcache.

 ## Credit